doukutsu-rs/doukutsu-rs/README.md

 **Cave Story+**

-doukutsu-rs can be used as drop-in replacement for `CaveStory+.exe`.
+doukutsu-rs can be used as drop-in replacement for `CaveStory+.exe` (instructions for Mac are in the "Steam release (Win/Mac/Linux)" section).
 No modifications to game files are needed.

 **Remastered version (first released in 2017 on Switch)**